noahehall/theBookOfNoah/0current/languages/javascript/vue.md

   - parses html in string context
 - v-bind:someAttribute: binds some data key to an html elements attribute
   - shorthand is `:someAttribute`
+- :style: bind the inline style attribute to you some appDataProperty, propably want to use `:class` instead
+  - e.g. `<div :style="{fontSize: someDataProp + 'px'}">`
+  - can also use `{'font-size'}` if you dont want to use camelCase
+  - can also set it to `:style="someDataProp"` and set someDataProp to an object with camelCase keys
+  - can also set it to an array `:style="[styleObj1, styleObj2]`

 #### two-way binding